 Researchers began developing vaccines for COVID-19 in January 2020, based on decades of work on immune responses and vaccine technology.
 Thousands of volunteers took part in the clinical trials that started that spring to ensure the vaccines are safe and effective.

-Based on the results, the FDA has authorized multiple vaccines for public use.
-In December 2020, the FDA authorized two versions of COVID-19 vaccines (Moderna and Pfizer-BioNTech) for the American public.
-A third (Johnson & Johnson) was added in February 2021 and is currently available for use in the United States after a pause in April 2021.
-Doctors and medical experts with many years of experience regulating vaccines evaluated information about the safety, effectiveness, and manufacturing quality of the vaccines prior to making their decision.
+Based on the results, the FDA authorized multiple vaccines for public use.
+In December 2020, the FDA authorized the Moderna and Pfizer-BioNTech vaccines for the American public.
+Johnson & Johnson’s Janssen vaccine was added in February 2021 and is currently available for use in the United States after a pause in April 2021.
+In August 2021, the Pfizer vaccine (Comirnaty) became the first vaccine to be fully approved by the FDA based on extensive data on safety and effectiveness.

 - How the FDA evaluated safety data (FDA)

 The science behind the breakthrough had a head start.
-Researchers had already made progress developing vaccines for other types of coronaviruses: they applied lessons learned after the 2003 SARS epidemic and the 2012 MERS outbreak.
-They also learned a lot from creating a vaccine for Ebola — which isn’t a coronavirus but has taught us more about viruses.
+Researchers had already made progress developing vaccines for other types of coronaviruses.
+They applied lessons learned after the 2003 SARS epidemic and the 2012 MERS outbreak.
+They also learned a lot from creating a vaccine for Ebola, which isn’t a coronavirus but has taught us more about viruses.

 - Vaccine testing and approval process (CDC)

 Every vaccine must go through rigorous testing and inspection to ensure it’s safe.

 COVID-19 vaccines followed a 3-phase process.
 Several stages were required before FDA authorization.

 Phase 1: The vaccine is tested in a small number of generally healthy adults, usually between 20 and 80 people.
 It’s evaluated for safety, dosage, and any side effects.
 Experts also look at what type of immune response is created.